What’s next for Hunter Biden in court and Congress after his plea deal derails

 “They are going to have to go back and figure out how they can come to an agreement terms of the plea and they have to come to a meeting of the minds, which is clear they don’t have here,” said Jessica Tillipman, associate dean for government procurement law studies at George Washington University Law School.
 “So I think what you’ll see is a renewed effort — or it’s just going to collapse.”

 The judge may ultimately accept the deal that was proposed or reject it.
-If the deal totally falls apart, Biden could eventually face a trial.
+If the deal totally falls apart, Hunter Biden could eventually face a trial.

+White House press secretary Karine Jean-Pierre said Thursday that President Joe Biden would not pardon his son.

 WILL HE AVOID JAIL TIME?